 It’s a common roadblock for creative small business owners, and oftentimes entrepreneurs are so busy working in the business that the only time they see if they are making a profit is at tax time.
-I know that it can be difficult to make time to wrap your head around all those numbers, but it’s less painful and time consuming than you might think.
-Today I’m going to walk you through an easy way to track your monthly expenses and creating savings goals.
+I know that it can be difficult to make time to wrap your head around all those numbers, but it’s less painful and time-consuming than you might think.
+Today I’m going to walk you through an easy way to track your monthly expenses and create savings goals.

 We’re going to do what I like to call a Business Breakeven Break Down.
 It’s a little something I created when I first started working with creative entrepreneurs.
 This plan will show you what you’re financially responsible for every month so you can start building a strong foundation and make educated money decisions for your business.

 No matter what season your business is in – whether you’ve been in business 6 years and your profits well exceed what you need, or you’re just getting started with little to no money in the bank – your breakeven is the same equation.

 If you’re spending more than you make, you’re in the negative which is what you want to avoid.
 To get a clear picture of your business breakeven, you’ve got to know what your business expenses and savings goals are first.
 Even if you’re making plenty of money to cover everything you need and want, it’s still important to understand what your expenses and goals are.
 There may be places you can make some adjustments or cuts and keep more of that money in your pocket.
 Who doesn’t love that!

 To help you, I created a Business Breakeven Break Down workbook.
 You can download it below.
 I’ve included example Breakeven numbers in the workbook to help get you started.
 If you have multiple businesses, duplicate this workbook as many times as you need so you understand the breakeven point for each entity.